oshai/kotlin-logging/README.md

 # Install

-Add the below dependency to start using kotlin-logging, which is hosted on bintray. kotlin-logging is already depend on slf4j-api, but it is also required to depend on logging implementation like explained [here](http://saltnlight5.blogspot.co.il/2013/08/how-to-configure-slf4j-with-different.html).
+Add the below dependency to start using kotlin-logging, which is hosted on bintray.

+**Important Note: kotlin-logging is already depend on slf4j-api, but it is also required to depend on logging implementation like explained [here](http://saltnlight5.blogspot.co.il/2013/08/how-to-configure-slf4j-with-different.html).**

 ## Maven
 ```